appfigures/react-easy-emoji/readme.md

 ### What it doesn't do

-- Parse emoji names (like `:smile:`).
+- Doesn't parse emoji names like `:smile:`.
+- Doesn't parse emoticons like `:)`.
-- Provide built-in support for other emoji assets.
+- Doesn't provide built-in support for emoji assets other than Twemoji.

 ## React version support